A second-grade science fair project on how

 people prefer to have their teeth pulled offered senior Destinee Johnson '14 a

 glimpse of her future.
 The new graduate is currently working on her master's degree at Stanford University in California.
+She was just awarded a 2015 Teaching Fellowship from the Knowles Foundation, joining a 5-year cohort of other STEM teachers.

 “I love going to the science fairs